Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 • Points and fees: You can negotiate lower points and fees.

-• Closing costs: You can negotiate lower closing costs by shopping around for services or asking the seller to pay some of the costs.
+• Closing costs: You can negotiate lower closing costs by shopping around for services.
+You can ask the seller to pay some of the costs.

 Step 4: Close Your Loan